jerry-chee/jerry-chee.github.io/index.md

 We focus on detecting the convergence of SGD with constant learning rate to its convergence phase.
 Borrowing from the theory of stopping times in stochastic approximation, we developed a simple diagnostic that uses inner products of successive gradients to detect convergence.
 Theoretical and empirical results suggest that the diagnostic reliably detects the phase transition, which can speed up classical procedures.

 ---
+#### In Submission
+* Pruning Neural Networks with Interpolative Decompositions. \\
+A principled approach to pruning by low-rank matrix approximation, using a novel application of the interpolative decomposition to approximate the activation output of a layer.

+---
 #### Talks